-Improving the delivery to disabled pupils of information which is provided in writing for pupils who are not disabled.
+Improving the delivery to disabled pupils of information which is provided in writing for pupils who are not disabled

-Target Action Success Criteria Review Monitoring Cost Improve liaison with local Early Years Settings Review current informal system; ensure inclusion for families and pupils in need.
-All families and pupils have equal access to information.
-By July 2024 Head and Leadership Team.
-Report to Governors £ in house Access translation service for specific families as needed.
-Develop core principles of need, establish process of translation.
-Principles and procedures clear to all staff and available to parents as needed. ongoing £ TBE Access E2L service to support families in need.
-Work with E2L division at NCC to gain support when needed.
-Support for pupils in place at early stage.
-As needed Nil All parents and pupils access and contribute to procurement of SEN provision Review SEN process to ensure all parents and pupils have equal access to process All parents and pupils able to contribute effectively to SEN process By July 2024 Leadership meeting £ • £ 0.5 release day for SENCO
+Target Action Success Criteria Review Monitoring Cost

+Improve liaison with Review current All families and By July 2025 Head and Leadership £ in house

+local Early Years informal system; pupils have equal Team.
+Report to

+Settings ensure inclusion for access to Governors

+families and pupils in information.

+need.

+ongoing £ TBE

+Access translation Develop core

+service for specific principles of need, Principles and

+families as needed. establish process of procedures clear to

+translation. all staff and

+available to parents As needed

+Access E2L service as needed.
+Nil

+to support families in Work with E2L

+need. division at NCC to

+gain support when Support for pupils in By July 2025

+needed. place at early stage. • Leadership meeting

+£

+All parents and

+pupils access and Review SEN process

+contribute to to ensure all parents £ 0.5 release day for

+procurement of SEN and pupils have All parents and SENCO

+provision equal access to pupils able to

+process contribute effectively

+to SEN process
-Increasing the extent to which disabled pupils can participate in the school curriculum (including extra curricular activities)

-Target Action Success Criteria Timescale Review Cost Continue to develop use of ICT to support all pupil needs.
-Ensure ICT connectivity, hardware and software are fit for purpose of supporting all pupils' needs All pupils can access curriculum using appropriate ICT.
-July 2024 IT technician As necessary Maintain resources, expertise and a range of support networks for staff Ensure equal access to educational visits.
-Audit SEN information and resources in school and NCC Review Educational visits policy.
-Staff informed of available support.
-SENCO to monitor delivery.
-Educational visits inclusive in policy and practice.
-Ongoing Ongoing Head/Govs Short term planning to reflect inclusion Directed time given to staff (PPA) to review and develop planning process.
-All planning includes opportunities for all pupils to take part and achieve.
-Ongoing Ed visit co- ordinator to monitor visit planning.
+Increasing the extent to which disabled pupils can participate in the school curriculum (including extra curricular activities) Target Action Success Criteria Timescale Review Cost Continue to develop Ensure ICT All pupils can access July 2025 IT technician As necessary use of ICT to support connectivity, curriculum using all pupil needs. hardware and appropriate ICT. software are fit for purpose of supporting all pupils' needs Maintain resources, Staff informed of Head/Govs expertise and a Audit SEN available support.
+Ongoing range of support information and SENCO to monitor networks for staff resources in school delivery. and NCC + Ensure equal access Educational visits to educational visits.
+Review Educational inclusive in policy Ongoing Ed visit co-ordinator visits policy. and practice. to monitor visit planning.
+Short term planning to reflect inclusion All planning includes Directed time given opportunities for all Ongoing to staff (PPA) to pupils to take part review and develop and achieve. planning process.